pearsonlab/pearsonlab.github.io/_posts/2016-3-10-nasher_eye_tracking.md

 {% include blog_image.html url="http://people.duke.edu/~sni/mutu1.jpg" description="Wangechi Mutu, Family Tree, 2012.
 One of 13 mixed-media collages on paper, 14 1/8 × 10 3/16 in.
 (35.9 × 25.9 cm).
 Collection of the Nasher Museum.
 Museum purchase with additional funds provided by Trent Carmichael (T’88, P’17), Blake Byrne (T'57), Marjorie and Michael Levine (T’84, P’16, P’19, P’19), Stefanie and Douglas Kahn (P’11, P’13), and Christen and Derek Wilson (T'86, B'90, P'15). c Wangechi Mutu." %}

-We take a match image such like this one and try to find it in a video frame.
+We take a match image like this one and try to find it in a video frame.

 {% include blog_image.html url="http://people.duke.edu/~sni/video_frame.png" %}